-- ✓ Targets assistance to be short-term initially and increases or extends as needed for the participant to maintain housing - ✓ Includes regular case reviews to ensure housing plan progress, review needs, and determine additional assistance, if needed
+Includes regular case reviews to ensure housing plan progress, review needs, and determine additional assistance, if needed

 The San Diego Region CoC believes that a hybrid model which combines a declining subsidy and progressive engagement is a best practice from both participant outcome and grant management perspectives.
 Providers in the San Diego Region CoC shall use a step-down subsidy structure for RRH rental assistance.
 This means the subsidy declines from its initial level on a fixed or "step-down" schedule that is flexible/adaptable to adjust for changes in the participant's circumstances when needed.
 The declining subsidy structure should be based on a household's income, meaning that the participant's rental portion will be a percentage of their income.
 RRH programs must have a policy and procedure that outlines the declining subsidy structure/schedule and participants should be made aware that the amount of the subsidy will change and that the participant will take over the full amount of the rent while enrolled in the program.
 At a minimum, written protocols shall clearly outline the methodology for determining the amount or percentage of rent each program participant must pay each month (and how that is calculated), the maximum number of months a participant may receive rental assistance, and the extent to which a program participant must share in the cost of rent.
-This policy must be flexible and utilize a Progressive Engagement model to determine the right amount and length of assistance for each individual or household, while being applied consistently amongst participants, and state how any exceptions to this model will be determined/approved. [see appendix F: Example Tools and Forms for example Rental Assistance Models]
+This policy must be flexible and utilize a Progressive Engagement model to determine the right amount and length of assistance for each individual or household, while being applied consistently amongst participants, and state how any exceptions to this model will be determined/approved.
 Note: Participants with no income are eligible for Rapid Rehousing and cannot be denied RRH solely based on limited or no household income.
 Participants with no income would not pay any portion of their rent until they obtain income.
-Programs shall have a process in place to address participants who have no income and are not able to pay any portion of the rent on their own after a designated amount of time (6 months) [See Re-Assessment section below for more details].
+Programs shall have a process in place to address participants who have no income and are not able to pay any portion of the rent on their own after a designated amount of time (6 months) [See Reassessment section below for more details].